xho/Simple-Twitter-Shadowban-Checker/README.md

 * If you don't know what shadowban is, a web browser and a search engine are all you need.
 * If you think this app should have been done better, do it.

+## How does it works
+Apparently shadowbanning is not active in Twitter's public API.
+For this reason this app crowls and scans directly the search page on Twitter's web site, like a person, to discover if user's tweets are displayed.
+To avoid problems wirth CORS a very simple php proxy is used.

 ## License